Multi-ply stainless steel

 With a little elbow grease, the skillet cleaned up to its original shine.
 After less disastrous cooking sessions, I was able to put the pots straight into the dishwasher and have them come out with a touch of patina but otherwise clean enough to use.

-You won’t be able to find a pan set like this one anywhere else, but if you have a lower budget to stick to, Abbio has some great cookware at a surprisingly affordable price.
+You won’t be able to find a cookware set like this one anywhere else, but if it’s premier cookware you’re after, we recommend checking out Legend Cookware.

 Things to Consider Before Buying a Cookware Set